Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Kern County Juvenile - Camp Erwin Owen is a medium to low-security detention center located at 14404 Sierra Way Kernville, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Kern County Juvenile - Camp Erwin Owen is a medium to low-security detention center located at 14404 Sierra Way Kernville, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Camp Erwin Owen, located in Kernville, California, was founded in 1938.
 This non-secure juvenile forestry camp houses 125 wards between the ages of 14 and 18 committed by the Juvenile Court.
 Camp Owen averages 450 admissions per year with the average length of stay just over three months, although it was designed to be a six month stay program.
 The wards length of stay is determined by behavior, prior history of criminal activity, commitment offenses, drug/gang history and academic background.